tdda/tdda/doc/source/gentest.md

 * The second line, `11 Feb 2022 16:47:37` is ignored on two
   grounds.
 First, depending on how long Gentest took to run, it may have been different for different runs among the 10.
-  But even if it wasn't, this is a time within the window of times when the test was run.
-Again, Gentest "assumes" that this is a current timestamp, that will be different if the test is run at different times, and indeed, that this time will probably never occur again.
+  But even if it wasn’t, this is a time within the window of times when the test was run.
+Again, Gentest “assumes” that this is a current timestamp, that will be different if the test is run at different times, and indeed, that this time will probably never occur again.
   Of course, this may be wrong.
 It could be that the code contains